|

 Brilliant.
 Going head to head against 5 big budget major release US movies with big marketing budgets on opening weekend with a few others following the week after.
 Maybe there was a reason for this, if there was I cannot see it.

-Another sore point with myself, the other actors and reviewers is that Bangkok Adrenaline was released dubbed in Thai only.
-No English language release for the foreign dominated areas like Sukhumvit or Pattaya, and even worse no English subtitles for those who aren't so good with their Thai.
+Another sore point for myself, the other actors and reviewers is that Bangkok Adrenaline was released dubbed in Thai only.
+No English language release and no subtitles for the foreign dominated areas like Sukhumvit or Pattaya, and even worse no English subtitles for those who aren't so good with their Thai.

 Apparently this is to stop the movie being filmed with a camera in cinema and then being uploaded to the internet and torrent sites, in fact a very smart move.
 If the English version or even Thai version in English language was uploaded it would drastically devalue the International rights sales which are still being finalised.